SEB-Core/mongoose-recipes/README.md

 <br>

-Now, head back to our `userRouter.js` file and we will hook it up.
+Now, head back to your `userRouter.js` file and you will hook it up.

-At the top, import our controller.
+At the top, import your controller.

 ```js
 const userController = require('../controllers/userController.js')
 ```

-In the route we left hanging earlier, we'll simply reference the function we want to use!
+In the route you left hanging earlier, you'll simply reference the function you want to use!

 ```js
 router.get('/:id', userController.getUserById)
 ```

-Below this, we need to export `router`.
+Below this, you need to export `router`.

 ```js
 module.exports = router